VeroCityDevs/api-doc/docs/api/Cameras/index.md

 Apart from providing the whole set of entities, this operation implements [filtering capabilities](https://vero-city-api-docs.readthedocs.io/en/latest/advanced-filtering/index.html) in order to adjust the list of retrieved entities to what you need.

-In particular this example will return only cameras with streaming support:
+In particular, this example will return only cameras with streaming support:

 ```bash
 curl -X POST \